baumertn/baumertn.github.io/content/library.md

 +++

 This is a collection of all the books that I have read and remembered.
 It is a genre mix.
-Much fanyasy and scifi, but also non-fiction—mostly tech and "self-help".
+Much Fantasy and Sci-fi, but also non-fiction—mostly tech and "self-help".
 Also contains a few manga and comics.
+Some titles are in German, as I did read them in German.

 I have forgotten most of what I read here.
 Probably.

-Fun fact: Playing _The Witcher_ (I played the second title first, the original after) got me into reading.
+Fun fact: Playing _The Witcher_  got me into reading as a kid I didn't like it (I played the second _The Witcher_ game first, the original after).
-I didn't like it as a kid.

 ## Reading list
 Latest additions to the list are on top.